BasantaChaulagain/dsse/README.md

 2. Make a virtual environment and activate it.

     python3 -m venv /path/to/new/venv

     cd /path/to/new/venv

     source bin/activate

 3. Clone [this github repo](https://github.com/BasantaChaulagain/faseal).

     git clone https://github.com/BasantaChaulagain/faseal.git

-4. Install the requirements from requirements.txt inside the virtual environment. pip install -r requirements.txt
+4. Install the requirements from requirements.txt inside the virtual environment.

+    pip install -r requirements.txt

 5. Change the [config file](client/config.ini) to set the system hyperparameter values like number of logs in a segment, number of segments in a cluster, mode of operation, etc. Skip this step to select the default options.

+6. Compile the C++ source code in 'tracking' folder, and copy 'AUDIT_bt' and 'AUDIT_ft' to the client directory

+    cd tracking

+    make

+    cp AUDIT_bt ../client/

+    cp AUDIT_ft ../client/

 ## Log Ingestion